VictorErik/Pak128.Sweden-Ex/Readme.txt

 HOW TO PAK FILES
 Using the "Pak128.Sweden-Ex.bat", you need to put the S.E.
-"Makeobj.exe" in the same folder as this "Readme.txt" is located.
+"Makeobj.exe" (found in the S.E. root folder) in the same folder as this "Readme.txt" is located.
 Then just press the "Pak128.Sweden-Ex.bat" and it should pak itself.
+Put the newly created folder "Pak128.Sweden-Ex" containing all the .pak-files into you existing S.E. root folder.

 COMPATIBILITY